 - They persevere in their ministry as an example so that all will remain faithful until the Lord comes for us either in death or glory.

-In our next chapter, we will begin a long section with specific teachings on various issues and questions that concerned the church at that time.
+In our next chapter, we will begin a long section containing specific teachings on various issues and questions that concerned the church at that time.